smaldragon/BNUY-ROM/README.md

 An extension of sorts of the BNROM mapper:

 * 256, 512, 1024 or 2048 KiB of rewritabble PRG-FLASH (29F Based)
-* 32KiB of CHR-RAM with 4x2KiB banked windows
+* 32KiB or 128KiB of CHR-RAM with 4x2KiB banked windows
 * Four-Screen Mirroring
 * (optional) PPU Scanline IRQ
 * (optional) Audio Expansion via a SAM2695 soundchip